billylkc/timeline/README.md

 | Linux (Ubuntu)   | [Here](bin/timeline)     |

 ### Source
-Or you can just install in with Go install from the source
+Or you can just install it with `go install` from the source

 ```
 git clone https://github.com/billylkc/timeline